HISTORY OF D-DAY

-The miniseries describes the movement of the 101st Airborne Division, E Company through their jump training, landing at Normandy and their exploits across Europe where they intersected twice with my father’s 42nd “Rainbow” Division, E Company at the Battle of the Bulge and later at Dachau in episode 9 “Why We Fight.”
+The miniseries describes the movement of the 101st Airborne Division, E Company through their jump training, initial landing at Normandy and their exploits across Europe where they intersected with my father’s 42nd “Rainbow” Division, E Company at Dachau in Episode 9 “Why We Fight.”
 This episode was introduced on HBO’s original website with my father’s story.

-I recount my father’s story here.
-His involvement in the liberation of the main Dachau camp — the first and longest running concentration camp, the prototype, the training center for SS officers destined to work at other concentration camps — just nine days before the end of the War is mentioned at this site which describes the liberation in greater detail.
+I recounted my father’s story here.
+His involvement in the liberation of the main Dachau camp — the first and longest-running concentration camp, the prototype, the training center for SS officers destined to work at other concentration camps — took place just nine days before the end of the War.
+I wrote about it at this site, which describes the liberation in greater detail.

-I was in Paris a couple of years ago during the weeks-long commemoration of this battle that ultimately led to the restoration of the French Republic.
+I was in Paris several years ago during the weeks-long 70th commemoration of this battle that ultimately led to the restoration of the French Republic.
 We have the French to thank for their help over 230 years ago in our own War of Independence — for their money, their troops, and their navy.
 We had never seen in one day a naval invasion of the scale of D-Day.
 I hope we never shall again.